by Texas Homesteader ~

 These days I’m more apt to use baking soda & essential oils for room fresheners than a plastic-packaged plug-in delivering a sometimes overpowering artificial scent.
 It appeals to my budget side as well as my eco-warrior side.

-I also used a small wide-mouth canning jar with its canning ring, some baking soda and some delightful lavender-scented essential oil.
+I also used a tiny 1/4 pint sized canning jar with its canning ring, some baking soda and some delightful lavender-scented essential oil.

 Making My Homemade Air Freshener

 The quantity of essential oil needed might vary depending upon the size of your jar, the quantity of your baking soda and how strong you wish the scent to be.